Skip to content

 Visitors enjoying the sea with their dog on the beach at Holywell, Cornwall | © National Trust Images / Chris Lacey

-Holywell is the largest bay on this stretch of coast.
+Holywell is a huge bay with large, sandy beach.
 From enjoying a peaceful walk to surfing, there is plenty to explore.

 Busy days